kesler20/draw-uml-backend/README.md

 - [ ] make tests for the output and the tests file generated
 - [ ] make the system type safe and make the tests
 - [ ] when you submit existing code and the fields are already assignerd, the assignment statement is considered as a type
+- [ ] return the original name of each without the output_ in front of it